Headmaster’s Bulletin – Edition 6

 Here’s what we’ve been up to in class …

-The children finished their books based on ‘Diary of a Wombat’ and had a lovely time reading these to the children in Kindergarten.
-We have just begun some creative writing work on different settings and writing detailed descriptions of these.
+The children finished their books based on ‘Diary of a Wombat’ and had a lovely time reading these to the children in Reception.
+We have just begun some creative writing work on different settings and writing detailed descriptions.

-We had a very active science lesson this week where we learned about the importance of exercise.
+We had a very active science lesson this week where we learned about the importance of exercise in keeping us healthy!
 We had to do various different exercises and think about what happened to our bodies.
-In topic we learned about how communication has evolved throughout history.
-We found out about Morse Code and had to translate messages as well as write our own messages.
-On Thursday we used tea stained paper and wrote telegrams.
-On this, if you are visiting anywhere in the half term break do please send us a postcard!
+In topic, we learned about the postal system and have written and posted letters home.